-- Workflow Management: The Orchestrator manages the workflow of the certification process, coordinating with other components to ensure that evidence is collected, assessed, and evaluated in a timely and efficient manner.
-It ensures that each step in the certification process is executed correctly, from the initial collection of evidence to the final certification decision.
-This involves scheduling tasks, handling dependencies between different components, and ensuring that all necessary actions are completed to achieve compliance with the selected certification schemes. - Modular Architecture: The Orchestrator component is part of the Clouditor tool, which is built using a microservice architecture.
+- Workflow Management: The Orchestrator manages the workflow of the compliance attestation process, coordinating with other components to ensure that evidence is collected, assessed, and evaluated in a timely and efficient manner.
+It ensures that each step in the attestation process is executed correctly, from the initial collection of evidence to the final attestation.
+This involves scheduling tasks, handling dependencies between different components, and ensuring that all necessary actions are completed to achieve compliance with the selected security catalogues. - Modular Architecture: The Orchestrator component is part of the Clouditor tool, which is built using a microservice architecture.
 This architecture divides the Clouditor tool into multiple independent services that can be developed, deployed, and scaled separately.
-The Orchestrator is one of these microservices, responsible for orchestrating the certification process.
+The Orchestrator is one of these microservices, responsible for orchestrating the attestation process.
 Other microservices within Clouditor include the Discovery and Assessment services, among others.
 This modularity allows for easier maintenance and scalability, as each microservice can be updated or scaled independently. - Communication protocols (API endpoints): A RESTful API is provided to facilitate interactions with the UI and other components.
 Additionally, the Orchestrator, as well as other Clouditor components (e.g., Discovery and Assessment), are able to communicate via gRPC.
 This dual API approach ensures flexibility in the communication protocols, allowing for efficient data exchange and integration with various systems.
 The APIs serve as central endpoints for retrieving and managing information from the Orchestrator, Assessment, Evaluation, and other Clouditor components. - User Interface: The Orchestrator integrates with the EMERALD UI, allowing compliance managers to interact with the system.
-The UI provides functionalities for selecting certification schemes, viewing assessment results, and making final certification decisions. - Role-Based Access Control (RBAC): To ensure that information is selectively disclosed to users based on their roles, the Orchestrator implements an RBAC mechanism.
+The UI provides functionalities for selecting security catalogues, viewing assessment results, and making final attestation. - Role-Based Access Control (RBAC): To ensure that information is selectively disclosed to users based on their roles, the Orchestrator implements an RBAC mechanism.
 This mechanism controls access to API endpoints and ensures that only authorized users can view or modify specific information.
+In the beginning, only highly privileged users, e.g. compliance managers, have access to view and modify information of audit scopes.
+This user then can add other users with limited access to this information.
+In a further step we plan to enable also to set the access via groups of users. - Delegation of Tasks: A compliance manager wants to delegate tasks, e.g. to make a specific user responsible for fulfilling a specific control that is currently non-compliant.
+Therefore, specific users like the compliance manager should be able to delegate tasks.
+We plan to implement this delegation on control level for now, but it could be also broken down to the level of assessment or metrics.
+But this idea needs to be discussed further.

-Because it plays the central role (see Section 2.2) in orchestrating many components and their data flows, the integration of the Clouditor-Orchestrator with other components within the EMERALD framework is crucial for achieving a seamless certification process.
+Because it plays the central role (see Section 2.2) in orchestrating many components and their data flows, the integration of the Clouditor-Orchestrator with other components within the EMERALD framework is crucial for achieving a seamless attestation process.
 The following components the Clouditor-Orchestrator is communicating with: